-The SNF Agora Institute has released a new report by SNF Agora Fellow Scott Warren and co-author Soheila Comninos, that outlines common causes of democratic erosion and offers ideas to renew public trust in democracy, focusing on a truly global approach to the effort.
+The SNF Agora Institute has released a new report by SNF Agora Fellow Scott Warren and co-author Soheila Comninos, outlining common causes of democratic erosion and offering ideas to renew public trust in democracy.
+The report focuses on a truly global approach to the effort.
 The report draws on the co-authors’ interviews with more than 40 individuals and organizations across Africa, Latin America, Asia, and Europe, identifying shared concerns and region-specific challenges.
-The report was supported by the Ford Foundation.
+The Ford Foundation supported the report.

 Warren explains, “We see erosion happening on democracy in the US, and it’s increasingly clear that there are global trends behind it as well.
 The US is not alone, and there’s a lot to learn from the rest of the world.
 We need to listen more.”

-The report points to widening inequality, unpunished corruption, and growing disinformation as conditions that push people to lose trust in democratic institutions and seek undemocratic alternatives.
+The report highlights widening inequality, unpunished corruption, and growing disinformation as factors that erode people’s trust in democratic institutions and lead them to seek undemocratic alternatives.
 Polarization exacerbates that mistrust and reduces interest in finding common ground.
 Warren sees that loss of faith as one of the most serious threats.
 “People increasingly feel that democracy is not delivering,” he said.

-The authors point to real problems that governments fail to adequately address.
+The authors highlight genuine issues that governments often fail to address adequately.
 In several regions across Africa, high rates of youth unemployment and income inequality create lasting frustration among affected populations.
 In communities throughout Latin America, concerns about physical insecurity drive fear among residents.
 In the United States, rising inequality erodes confidence in government.
 Authoritarian actors exploit these real conditions to gain and keep power, and keep people divided.

 Against this set of challenges, Warren describes the importance of SNF Agora’s role as a convener.
 The institute does not aim to launch a movement or set a rigid agenda.
 It creates space for others to share, reflect, and work together.
-The report supports that goal by helping advocates, funders, and researchers rethink how they approach democracy work.
+The report supports this goal by helping advocates, funders, and researchers rethink their approach to democracy work.

 Many current efforts fail to connect democratic principles with everyday concerns and show how democracy can improve lives.
 Warren argues that public messaging should “connect democracy with economic development, speak about shared values, and offer hope.”